4m4zing/FallingFruits/README.md

 # Falling Fruits
-A simple game create using C++ and SFML that requires player to control a basket and collect as many fruits as they can within 30 seconds
+A simple game created using C++ and SFML that requires player to control a basket and collect as many fruits as they can within 30 seconds

 ### Used Libraries
 - [Simple and Fast Multimedia Library (SFML)](https://www.sfml-dev.org/)